serbrech/jcorioland.github.io/_posts/2012-03-10-azure-sdk-on-windows-8-consumer-preview-there-was-an-error-attaching-the-debugger.markdown

 layout: post
 title: "Azure SDK on Windows 8 Consumer preview : there was an error attaching the debugger…"
 date: 2012-03-10 19:42:00 +01:00
+categories:
+- Microsoft Azure
-categories: Windows Azure, Windows 8
+- Windows 8
 author: "Julien Corioland"
 identifier: 6bbae0a1-dfd5-40cc-8787-e400d7fcbed1
 redirect_from: